 There are so many European architects as well that focused on [British] immigration.
 For example, I curated a small exhibition on Eric Arthur, who was an important proponent of all things Canadian, an architect, an educator, and a preservationist.
 Eric Arthur was originally from Australia, and he had been trained at Liverpool, with Riley, and then he made his way to Toronto.
 This whole Commonwealth moment is very significant to architecture in Canada during the early part of the 20th century, and then that kind of began to shift, I would say, toward much more a European moment.
 We begin to witness through the examples of Van Ginkel, or Safdie, or Eberhard Zeidler from Germany, a lot of immigration from Europe and that also changes that kind of profile of architecture in Canada.
 The one example I like to make is of ARCOP, which was a group of folks whose backgrounds included Greek, French, and Polish origins, among others.
 So again, it’s always difficult to [just] use “Canadian architecture” as a term.

-We hope that you enjoyed the first part of this interview—we’ll post the rest soon.
+We hope that you enjoyed this interview.
 Be sure to follow us on social media or subscribe to our newsletter for further updates!